anonklub/anonklub/pm/product-vision.md

 ![default-sigram](https://i.imgur.com/YjyBDA3.png)

-### ZkSNARK
+### zk-SNARK

 These transactions are publicly observable, which is a privacy concern.
-To address it, ZkSNARK proving systems have been developed.
-ZkSNARKs allow to prove claims about the execution of arbitrary computation.
-Combined with relays, ZkSNARK enable the performing of on chain transactions that preserve the anonymity of the users.
+To address it, zk-SNARK proving systems have been developed. zk-SNARKs allow to prove claims about the execution of arbitrary computation.
+Combined with relays, zk-SNARK enable the performing of on chain transactions that preserve the anonymity of the users.

 ### ECDSA in a SNARK?

 So on one side we know that transactions requires the computation of ECDSA signatures.
-On the other side we know we can perform zero knowledge proofs of arbitrary computation in a ZkSNARK to preserve users' privacy.
+On the other side we know we can perform zero knowledge proofs of arbitrary computation in a zk-SNARK to preserve users' privacy.
 Perfect!
 Let's perform ECDSA computations in a SNARK...

 Unfortunately it is not so easy.
-Current zkSNARK proving systems rely on elliptic curves that only allow operations on "finite fields" (group of numbers represented as residues modulo a specific prime).
-It restricts the maximum value that can be used: zkSNARK proofs can only be 254 bits big.
+Current zk-SNARK proving systems rely on elliptic curves that only allow operations on "finite fields" (group of numbers represented as residues modulo a specific prime).
+It restricts the maximum value that can be used: zk-SNARK proofs can only be 254 bits big.
 But ECDSA involves (elliptic curve) arithmetic on 256-bit numbers.
 256 > 254...meaning overflowing issues.
 That's why the ECDSA curve is said to be not "SNARK friendly" and to involve "non-native" arithmetic which is challenging.
 This challenge is precisely what the ZK-ECDSA intends to address.